karakanb/frank/README.md

   -input string
     	The input Markdown file to be processed. (default "README.md") -path string
-    	The path to export the resulting files. (default "result") -title string
+    	The path to export the resulting files. (default "docs") -title string
     	Title of the documentation page. (default "Docs")
 ```